iDaManall/BluePenguin/README.md

 # BluePenguin
 A clean, simple e-bidding site for all your needs.
+Work In Progress...

 ## Description
 This project is an online e-bidding platform where users can create and manage auctions, place bids, and track auction outcomes in real time.